-The most senior Coffee Lake Refresh model will come with an official recommended price of 513 dollars (versus 488 dollars for thecore i9-9900K), with eight physical processing cores and 16 logical processing capillaries in the production process of 14 nm, 127 watt power casing, 16 megabyte cache from L2 and L3 levels (together), a basic 4GHz operating frequency, and a maximum 5GHz turbo frequency are for Core Unit and for all eight cores, in a situation where there is an application capable of loading them all to such an extent.
+The most senior Coffee Lake Refresh model will come with an official recommended price of 513 dollars (versus 488 dollars for thecore i9-9900K), with eight physical processing cores and 16 logical processing capillaries in a 14-nm production process, a 127-watt power casing, 16-megabyte cache from L2 and L3 levels (together), a basic 4GHz operating frequency, and frequency Maximum 5GHz turbo are for Core Unit and for all eight cores, in a situation where there is an application capable of loading them all to such an extent.

 An upscale and familiar looking enclosure awaits buyers

 Early performance tests Illustrate that the 9900KS is very effective for operations such as gaming, as it manages to outperform the Core i9-9900K, which in most cases managed to provide a maximum 5GHz operating frequency for two loaded cores, but dropped to a level of 4.7GHz in use by more than four cores - though it is worth noting that Intel Will not guarantee that the 9900KS will reach the 5GHz frequency for all cores in any situation, but only when the ambient temperature and cooling system of the product are appropriate and allow.
 Let's hope that this is indeed the case for most buyers who decide to spend over 500 dollars in this advanced and prestigious model.